 The Devil is a Liar

-The following day of the retreat was filled with back to back activities.
-We did a few deliverance workshops where we released many things from the past, within our bloodline and more.
-I learned so much!!
-Witnessing all of the transformations from people who had come into the retreat with a hardened, unforgiving heart, was so beautiful.
-There was a different type of light in their eyes.
-I must admit, I did feel discouraged that I wasn't feeling the same sense of freedom that they were.
 A moment that tripped me up was when I realized that although I had opened myself up to the truth of Jesus last year, I never actually spoke out of my mouth that "I am a child of God".
 For the first time ever, I said it, but I didn't believe it in my heart.
 I went to an area by myself to pray because I couldn't understand why I felt so much dissonance when speaking those words out loud.
-One of the prayer leaders (Ms Lyn) saw me and came over.
+One of the prayer leaders (Ms L) saw me and came over.
 She asked me to say what's on my heart.
 I started by saying Jesus, you are master of my life.
 I welcome you fully.
 I then repeated I am a child of God over and over, and she prayed in agreement for me.
 My body and face began to twitch!
 I never experienced that before.
+LOL not me manifesting!!
 Unfortunately, someone came and interrupted us while it was happening.
 It was at that moment that I realized the attack on my focus and breakthrough was REAL and ACTIVE.
 This person who interrupted us sat with me and asked what was happening.
 I explained and she was able to put 2&2 together with me.
 We came to understand that there was someone in my life that I had looked up to, who has a VERY powerful tongue.
 That person had labelled me as a counterfeit, a witch, and many other statements over the years.
-Understanding this gave me the context that I needed in order to break free from the lies spoken over my life and identity once and for all.
-As someone who struggled with my identity before Christ, I doubted myself for many years and would always overthink my intentions, especially after being misunderstood for so long.
+Understanding this gave me the context that I needed in order to break free from the lies spoken over my life and identity.

 After this talk I sat back down with the rest of the attendees.
 We were asked to come to the front whenever we were ready to symbolically "nail our worries" to the cross.
 I watched my partner walk to the front and it brought me to tears.
-While I thanked God for his breakthrough, I still battled in my mind that I was not worthy enough to be in His presence.
+While I thanked God for his breakthrough, I still battled in my mind that I was not worthy enough to be in God's presence.
 I was one of the last people to go to the front.
 When I did, I was shaking so much, BUT I DID IT!

 SHUT THE DOOR